ComputationalPathogens/MNBC/README.md

 *********************************************************************************************************
 <b>Prerequisites:</b>
-1. Setup Java: Please download and install Java JDK (version >= 17.0.4) from https://www.oracle.com/ca-en/java/technologies/downloads.
+1. Setup Java: 1st Method: Please download and install Java JDK (version >= 17.0.4) from https://www.oracle.com/ca-en/java/technologies/downloads.
 In Linux, use the command "<b>wget https://download.oracle.com/java/17/latest/jdk-17_linux-x64_bin.tar.gz</b>" to download the 'jdk-17_linux-x64_bin.tar.gz' file, and decompress it with the command "<b>tar -xzvf jdk-17_linux-x64_bin.tar.gz</b>".
 Then a new folder 'jdk-17.0.10' appears.
+(Alternatively, use the command "<b>mamba create -n java -c conda-forge openjdk" to install Java JDK in mamba (or conda), then run the command "<b>mamba activate java</b>" to activate the Java environment)
 2. Download tool: Please download this repository using the command "<b>git clone https://github.com/ComputationalPathogens/MNBC</b>", then a new folder 'MNBC' appears.
 Change to the 'example' subfolder using the command "<b>cd MNBC/example</b>", decompress the file 'taxdmp.zip' using the command "<b>unzip taxdmp.zip</b>".
 *********************************************************************************************************